Mary-cpp/Bubochnaya/README.md

 =========================

-    KinoJutt is a database of information related to films.
+Bubochnaya is a database of information related to baking and information about our company.

-## The Latest Version
+## Latest Version

 ==========================

-    Details of the latest version can be found, so try harder to find them
+The changes are reflected in the comments.

-## Getting Started
+## Getting started

 ====================

-    1. Run the project on the web server;
+To interact with the site, run the project on the web server.
-    2. The End?

 ## Documentation

 ======================

-     The most up-to-date documentation can can be found if you make it.
+The project is a web site that provides the work of users and a site that provides the work of users and operators.
+The task of the site is to ensure the relevance of ads placed on third-party sites.
+Ads belong to users who are registered on the site being created.

 ## Installation

 =======================

-     Please tell us if you see the file called INSTALL, we have been looking for it too.
+Install to use

 ## Licensing

 =====================

-    no license.
+License for buns

 ## Contacts

 ====================

-    If you want freely available support for running project please contact us.
+Open the contacts tab